ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 ### Exercise 1:
 - Create a bash script file in your home directory.
 In that script, ask the user to input their age.
 Using an if/else statement, if they are above the age of 18, have the output tell them that they are an adult.
 If they are not above 18, have the output tell the user that they are not an adult.

+_Answer is found in agequestion.sh in the same github folder._

 ### Exercise 2:
-- Create a bash script file in your home directory.
+- Create a bash script file in your home directory that will ask the user how many siblings they have.
+Using what you know from this, have the script create a file named 2.txt if they have 2 or more siblings, and a file named 1.txt if they have less than 2 siblings.

+_Answer is found in siblings.sh in the same github folder._